6 scenic cycling trails you must complete

 3. Coast to Vines Rail Trail, Fleurieu Peninsula, SA – 37km (one way)

 This leading Australian cycling path extends from the cute Fleurieu Peninsula township of Willunga to the southern Adelaide suburb of Marino.
 It mostly follows an old rail line, and there’s plenty to see along the way, from historical sites to glittering coastline.
 However, one of the most tempting stops is likely to be the famous vineyards of the McLaren Vale wine region.

 This largely flat path suits all ages and is within easy reach of BIG4 Port Willunga Tourist Park.

-4. Ride the Sunset Coast pathway, Perth, Western Australia – 14km (one way)
+4. Ride the Sunset Coast pathway, Perth, WA – 14km (one way)

 Providing a wealth of scenery, this cycling trail is a must for visitors heading to the Western Australian capital.
 The easy path links the western Perth suburb of Marmion with Burns Beach and lives up to its name by gifting sparkling coastal views.
 A series of interpretive signs details information about natural and historical attractions in the area, and alluring beaches and lookout points make for welcoming rest stops.

-5. Simpsons Gap Bicycle Path, Alice Springs, Northern Territory – 17km (one way)
+5. Simpsons Gap Bicycle Path, Alice Springs, NT – 17km (one way)

 Immerse yourself in the majestic scenery of Central Australia along an inspiring, sealed trail that is a comfortable pedal for most riders.
 Witness memorable views of the MacDonnell Ranges and other natural surrounds and keep a look out for abundant wildlife and bird life.
 The path begins at Flynn’s Grave and leads to the entrance point of one of the region’s most popular natural attractions, Simpsons Gap.